SURIAPRAKASH1/hard2train_GANs/README.md

   *Above CLI arguments are specific to each variant but some other CLI arguments like*

-      --batch_size --epochs --print_interval --ckp_interval
+      --batch_size --epochs --print_interval --ckp_interval etc..

-  *These Arguments are common to all gan so you can fun with that if you wanna*
+  *These Arguments are common to all gan so you can fun with that if you wanna.*